Outer Plane

 In the fantasy role-playing game Dungeons & Dragons, an Outer Plane is one of a number of general types of planes of existence.
-They can also be referred to as godly planes, spiritual planes or divine planes.
+They can also be referred to as godly planes, spiritual planes, or divine planes.
 The Outer Planes are home to beings such as deities and their servants such as demons, celestials and devils.
 Each Outer Plane is usually the physical manifestation of a particular moral and ethical alignment and the entities that dwell there often embody the traits related to that alignment.

 The intangible and esoteric Outer Planes—the realms of ideals, philosophies, and gods—stand in contrast to the Inner Planes, which compose the material building blocks of reality and the realms of energy and matter.

 All Outer Planes are spatially infinite but are composed of features and locations of finite scope.
 Many of these planes are often split into a collection of further infinites called layers, which are essentially sub-planes that represent one particular facet or theme of the plane.
 For example, Baator's geography is reminiscent of Hell as depicted in Dante's The Divine Comedy.
 In addition, each layer may also contain a number of realms.
-Each realm is the home to an individual deity, or occasionally a collection of deities.
+Each realm is the home to an individual deity, and occasionally a collection of deities.